 - a.
-Fully activate the vaccination program, including distribution, administration, monitoring of vaccine distribution and administration, and tracking of dose, appropriate storage and handling, and safety monitoring. - b.
+Fully activate the vaccination program, including distribution, administration, monitoring of vaccine distribution and administration; and tracking of dose, appropriate storage and handling and safety monitoring.
+During the 2009A(H1N1)pdm response activities, the federal government established a nationwide distribution system for vaccine, as well as required elements, for reporting data related to doses administered and vaccine adverse events. - b.
 Coordinate activities with bordering jurisdictions.

-Antiviral Prophylaxis and Drug Distribution
+Antiviral Prophylaxis Distribution

-- Phases 1 & 2-Inter-pandemic phase - a.
-Define process through which national recommendations for priority groups will be reviewed - b.
-Quantify high priority populations for prophylaxis, and develop drug distribution contingency plans for the different possible scenarios.

-- c.
-Quantify high priority populations for therapy, and develop drug distribution contingency plans for the different possible scenarios. - d.
-Plans for education and notification of the medical community and of the public around appropriate prescribing information. - e.
+- a.
+Define process through which national recommendations for priority groups will be reviewed. - b.
+Quantify high priority populations for prophylaxis, and develop antiviral distribution contingency plans for the different possible scenarios. - c.
+Quantify high priority populations for therapy, and develop antiviral distribution contingency plans for the different possible scenarios. - d.
+Plan for education and notification of the medical community and of the public around appropriate prescribing information. - e.
 Coordinate with bordering jurisdictions. - f.
 Review workman's compensation laws as they apply to health care workers and other essential workers who have taken antivirals for prophylaxis. - g.
-Develop data management system to track antiviral supplies, distribution, and use.
+Develop data management system to track antiviral supplies, distribution and use.

-• Phase 3-Novel influenza virus identified; no human to human spread
+• Phase 3-Novel influenza virus identified; no human-to-human spread

 - a.
 Meet with appropriate partners and stakeholders and review major elements of the antivirals plan. - b.
-Modify plan as needed to account for updates, if any, on recommended target groups and projected drug supply. - c.
+Modify plan as needed to account for updates, if any, on recommended target groups and projected antiviral supply.

+- c.
 Notify the medical community of the status of the plan and antiviral availability. - d.
 Disseminate antiviral use guidelines to the medical community and conduct training for public health staff involved in antiviral distribution protocols and procedures.